basepi/old.blog.basepi.net/source/about/index.markdown

 Computers.

 I got pulled in at a pretty young age.
-First it was the computer games -- _Load Runner_ on our black-and-white Macintosh; later, _Warcraft 2_ on our 486.
+First it was the computer games -- _Lode Runner_ on our black-and-white Macintosh; later, _Warcraft 2_ on our 486.
 It just escalated from there.
 I still play a lot of video games (my parents will tell you that I play way too much, and they're probably right), but the less...